Probabilistic Kolmogorov-Arnold Network: Kolmogorov-Arnold model

-where $\hat{y}^i$ is the calculated model output of the $i$-th record, $X^i_j$ denote the $j$-th component of input vector $X^i$, functions $f^{kj}: \mathbb{R} \to \mathbb{R} \in C\left[0,1\right]$ and $\varPhi^k: \mathbb{R} \to \mathbb{R} \in C\left(\mathbb{R}\right)$ constitute the model.
-In the original work \cite{Arnold1957,Kolmogorov1956}, it has been shown that the model with $n=2m+1$ can represent any continuous multivariate function.
-This decomposition can be used for a general problem of data modelling, where the output is a continuous function of the inputs\footnote{More recently the restrictions on continuity have been somewhat relaxed, e.g. see discussion in \cite{Ismailov2008}.}.
-To handle the model, the underlying functions, $f^{kj}$ and $\varPhi^k$, must be specified in a form allowing computations.
-In the previous publication by the authors \cite{Polar2021}, it has been suggested to use the piecewise-linear representation of the functions.
-Having such functions, the identification of the model is reduced to estimation of a finite number of the nodal values (i.e. points where the functions change the slope).
-The identification algorithm is described in detail in \cite{Polar2021}.
-Also, as shown in \cite{Polar2021}, the descriptive capabilities of the Kolmogorov-Arnold model are similar to that of the neural networks; furthermore, it has been used in a variety of applications \cite{Bryant2008,Liu2015}.
+where scalar $\hat{y}_i$ is the calculated model output of the $i$-th record, scalars $X^i_j$ denote the $j$-th component of input vector $X^i$, functions $f^{kj}$ and $\varPhi^k$ constitute the model.
+In the original work \cite{Arnold1957,Kolmogorov1956}, it has been shown that the model with $n=2m+1$ can represent any continuous multivariate function\footnote{More recently the restrictions on continuity have been somewhat relaxed, e.g. see discussion in \cite{Ismailov2008}.}.
+Functions $f^{kj}$ and $\varPhi^k$, which are referred to as the `inner' and the `outer' functions, respectively, are further decomposed into basis functions and parameters.
+There are multiple model training methods and choices for the basis functions.
+It is assumed that the reader is already familiar with this model; an overview of the model and its training methods can be found in the recent publication by the authors \cite{Poluektov2023}; practical examples of the model application can be found on the authors' website\footnote{http://openkan.org}.

-The evaluation of the performance of the DDR algorithm is made using the synthetic data, since it requires simulating the cumulative distribution functions of the outputs using the Monte-Carlo technique for a given record, which is not possible if data recordings of a real physical system are taken.
-The generated synthetic data is a set of records with observed input vectors $X^i$ and corresponding output scalars $y^i$.
-The outputs are computed by formula $y^i = \mathcal{F}\left(X^i + \xi^i\right)$, where inputs $X^i$ are perturbed by a uniformly-distributed noise $\xi^i$ and $\mathcal{F}$ is given below.
-When the ensemble of models is obtained and a sample of the outputs is computed for particular $X^i$, this sample can be compared to the probability distribution or the expected value of $y^i$.

-A synthetic example must be challenging enough to test the proposed procedure to the limit.
-This means that the stochastic system must be such that the statistical behaviour of the output changes significantly as a function of the inputs --- the probability density function (PDF) changes qualitatively not only from symmetric to non-symmetric, but also by changing the number of minima/maxima as the inputs are changing.
-Thus, the following system is taken:

-where $C_j \sim \operatorname{unif}\left(0,1\right)$ are uniformly distributed random variables.
-If $C_j$ are constants (i.e. the system becomes deterministic), then the Kolmogorov-Arnold representation builds an accurate model with near $100\%$ accuracy, which means that there is almost no epistemic uncertainty.